intelligent-machine-learning/dlrover/docs/design/checkpoint-in-memory.md

 <img src="../figures/ft_llm_training/checkpoint-in-memory.jpg" alt="Async Checkpoint Classes" width="600">
 </div>

-With different distributed training stratgy, the layout of the model and optimizer shards is diferent.
-We need to implement different backup strategies for different distributed training stratgy.
+With different distributed training strategy, the layout of the model and optimizer shards is different.
+We need to implement different backup strategies for different distributed training strategies.

 ### DDP